Skip to main content

 Uyghur forced labour

-T-shirts are commonly made of cotton, but unfortunately cotton is one of the goods most commonly produced using forced labour.
+T-shirts are commonly made of cotton, but unfortunately conventional cotton is one of the goods most commonly produced using forced labour.
 One prominent example is the forced labour of Uyghurs in China.
 Brands are being urged to cut ties with the Xinjiang Uyghur Region of China as a result.
-Find out more in our feature on abuses faced by Uyghur Muslims.
+Find out more in our feature on Cotton production.

 Progress on forced labour in Uzbekistan

-However, in good news since we last wrote on forced labour and cotton, state-imposed forced labour has ended in Uzbekistan.
+However, state-imposed forced labour has ended in Uzbekistan.
 According to Cotton Campaign, a report by the Uzbek Forum for Human Rights found no central government-imposed forced labour in the 2021 harvest.

 Previously, farmers in Uzbekistan were ordered to grow cotton and every year at harvest time the government forcibly mobilised over one million citizens, to leave their regular jobs for a few weeks to pick cotton.
 The profits from the cotton production went to the country’s powerful elite.